-FBI agent Lloyd Gallagher (Kyle MacLachlan) enlists the aid of local cop Tom Beck (Michael Nouri) to hunt for a succession of people connected to a bunch of strange murders.
-As Gallagher knows, but Beck does not, they are pursuing an alien from another planet that takes over human bodies, and when they manage to pump one so full of bullet holes that it can barely function, it leaves that body and takes over another.
+FBI agent Lloyd Gallagher (Kyle MacLachlan) enlists the aid of local cop Tom Beck to hunt for a succession of people connected to a bunch of strange murders.
+As Gallagher knows, but Beck does not, they are pursuing an criminal alien from another planet that takes over human bodies, and when they manage to pump one so full of bullet holes that it can barely function, it leaves that body and takes over another.
 During the transfer, the human body opens its mouth, and a large, disgusting parasite that looks part slug and part insect comes out and enters into the mouth of its new host.
 As the alien moves from one host to another, it really seems to enjoy the pleasures afforded it by dwelling inside a human: it likes fast cars, rock music, and sex.
 Its big crimes, however, are motivated by a desire for money and power.

 But in the end, that doesn’t matter.
 We can make up any story we want.
 But the result will still be the same.
-The minute Gallagher opened his mouth and a beam of yellow light came out instead, this movie became second rate.
+The minute Gallagher opened his mouth and a beam of yellow light came out instead of an insectoid, this movie became second rate.